Bedrock-OSS/bedrock-wiki/docs/commands/comparing-scores.md

 |  2 |    Kai     |         5           |    `Highest > Kai`            |      `Highest = 10`         |
 |  3 |   Steve    |         20          |    `Highest > Alex`           |      `Highest = 20`         |

+*No change when `Highest` score is compared to player 2 after player 1 (since 10 is already greater than 5).*

 :::info NOTE:

 Wildcard (` * `) compares with all tracked scores — that includes offline players.
 To compare with only online players or entities, use `@a` or `@e`.